JingtaoWang22/cellar_docs/_posts/2021-7-14-clustering.md

         betweeen parentheses ( ) and square brackets [ ]) E.g., $$[4, 8, 16]$$ will
         spawn three instances of the algorithm.
 Finally, you could use a single integer value.
-      * There is another special algorithm called Uncertainty clustering.
-You can only run it after cells are labeled by other algorithms.
-Uncertainty clustering generates a new cluster (cluster ID -1) with cells having high uncertainty score.
-The uncertainty score is computed according to cells' distance to the cluster centers in the dimensionality reduced space.
-After this, re-clustering the new generated uncertain cluster using Constrained Leiden could often improve the clustering results (getting closer to the ground truth) if the original labels are obtained using algorithms based on local neighbors (e.g. Leiden).
-Intuitively, the improvements come from incorporating the information about the cluster centers, which is not considered in Leiden.
+      * Uncertainty clustering can only be run after cells have been labeled by any of other algorithms.
+Uncertainty clustering generates a new cluster (cluster ID -1) for cells having a high uncertainty score.
+The uncertainty score is computed according to the cells' distance to the cluster centers in the reduced space.
+After this, re-clustering the newly generated uncertain cluster using Constrained Leiden could often improve the clustering results.
+Intuitively, the improvements come from incorporating information about the cluster centers into the algorithm, which is not considered in Leiden.

       [//]:# "* An [Ensemble](https://github.com/GGiecold/Cluster_Ensembles) algorithm"